Columbus Child Custody Attorney

-When possible, courts prefer to keep both parents actively involved in their children's lives.
+When possible, courts in OH, prefer to keep both parents actively involved in their child's lives.
 In many states, this is referred to as joint custody.
 In Ohio, it is called shared parenting.
-It is a philosophy that says you and your spouse will work cooperatively to care for and to make decisions regarding your children.
-These decisions may affect major aspects of your child’s life, such as healthcare, education, religious upbringing, and more as well as other life activities and such matters as vacations, holidays, and more.
+It is a philosophy that says you and your spouse will work cooperatively to care for and to make decisions regarding your child.

 The details of your child-rearing arrangement will be put into the document known as the parenting plan.
 Although some flexibility is needed, parenting plans can and should be very specific.